Cherrywood, Dublin: Rebranding and further development

 Following a €145m acquisition by Spear Street Capital of the eight office blocks comprising the development in January 2018, the business park was rebranded as "The Campus Cherrywood".
 Proceeds from the deal were later used to develop the surrounding area.

 Plans to open a new life-sciences incubation and acceleration facility in the area were announced in October 2021.
 The new facility was planned to provide 18 labs and 9 offices over 30,000 square feet of space, and create 100 jobs in the sector.

 Major tenants

 The main tenant in the development is Dell, which has its "Dublin Campus" at Cherrywood.
 Other notable tenants include Aviva, Elavon, and Ireland-based multinational IT and consulting company, Accenture.
+Mater Private opened a day hospital in Cherrywood in 2020.

 Transport

 Luas

 The Luas Green Line was extended from Sandyford to Cherrywood.
 Construction started in February 2007 and the line became operational on 16 October 2010.
-There are two Luas stops in Cherrywood: the eponymous Cherrywood, and the current terminus at Brides Glen.
+There are three operational Luas stops in Cherrywood: Cherrywood, Laughanstown and the terminus at Brides Glen.
+A fourth stop was built at the northern edge of Cherrywood in Brenanstown but as of August 2024, has not yet been put into service.
+The Cherrywood stop is located where the line splits off from the original Harcourt Street railway line's alignment.
+The railway crossed through Cherrywood via the Brides Glen Viaduct.

+Bus

+Routes 111, X2 and 7 all run through Cherrywood and terminate at Brides Glen Luas stop.
+Cherrywood is also served on the nearby N11 by the E1 which runs 24 hours as well as the southbound 133 towards Wicklow.
+The L14 route, which runs from Southern Cross Road in Bray, now also terminates in Cherrywood.